Duration: 6 months + 2-month internship

 This program is open to candidates with strong motivation and to people with previous work experience (job seekers, those changing careers...).

 An application request must be made through the website.
-Within the next 48 hours, the candidate will receive an invitation for an interview, either in person or video-conference (Skype).
-The candidate will be informed about the results following the interview.
+Within the next 48 hours, the candidate will receive an invitation for an interview, either in person or via video-conference.
+This enables the candidate’s motivation and level of English to be evaluated.
+Basic knowledge of French is necessary for the course.
+The candidate will be informed of the outcome in the days following the interview.

 A registration form will be sent to successful applicants.
-The form must be filled and returned to Institut Culinaire de France within 30 days, along with required documentation.
+This must be completed and returned to Institut Culinaire de France along with the requested documents within 30 days.

-Once his admission is confirmed, the candidate will be issued an acceptance letter.
-This letter is required for his visa application in the French consulate in the applicant’s respective country.
-According to French law, any stay longer than 90 days requires a long-term visa.
-However, depending on his nationality, a visa may be required for any length of stay.
+Once your enrollment has been confirmed, you will receive an enrollment confirmation letter.
+This document is necessary to request your visa from the French consulate in your country.
+According to French law, any stay of a duration exceeding 90 days requires a long-term visa.
+However, for some nationalities, a visa may be required for any length of stay.
 This procedure might take a considerable amount of time.
-Therefore, we advise the future students to start their visa application upon the receipt of their acceptance letter.
+As such, we advise students to start their visa application upon receipt of their acceptance letter.